We're open for business and delivering throughout the U.S. and Canada

 Flowers that are not toxic to cats and are commonly used in flower arrangements.Below are some of the flowers that are commonly used in floral arrangements which are listed as Non Toxic to cats by the ASPCA.

 Keep in mind that most arrangements come with a mixture of flowers, some of which are safe and some of which do pose some level of harm to cats even if it's just an upset stomach.
 While we wish we could claim certain arrangements are completely cat safe, florists often use greenery and smaller filler flowers interchangeably based on what they have fresh in stock.
 Even an arrangement of only roses (which are safe) can pose a danger depending on what greenery or filler flowers are used.

 Because contact with some flowers and plants can cause reactions varying from an itch to death, it is best to teach your cat not to eat plants and flowers.
-Just as we baby proof our home for a new child, we must also cat proof our home for our four legged children. **Note this is a partial list of the most common plants and flowers.
+Just as we baby proof our home for a new child, we must also make our home safe for our four legged children. **Note this is a partial list of the most common plants and flowers.
 Should your cat eat a plant or flower, call your local poison control office or veterinarian.
-They can answer any questions and advise in actions needed to counteract poisons.
+They can answer any questions and advise of actions needed to counteract poisons.